 Both in terms of looks and potential customers the CN235 and C295 are the main competitor of the G222/C-27J.
 The CN235 and C295 have more cabin windows, no cockpit windows at the feet of the pilots and is generally looking more slender than the G222.

 Fairchild C-123 Provider

 Also the Provider comes close in general appearance.
 It even has cockpit windows at the cockpit crew's feet.
-The few cabin windows are square though, there are no streamline bodies for the gear and the dorsal fin is much bigger.
+The few cabin windows are square though, there are no streamline bodies for the gear and the dorsal fin is much bigger with two steps.
 Finally it has radial piston engines, sometimes complemented by two jet engines under the wings.

 The An-26 and An-32 are also military transport aircraft with a rear loading ramp.
 However, both have long main landing gear legs retracting in the engine nacelles.